mak8907/Discord-VC-LLM-w-memory/README.md

 # Warning

 AI was used to make modifications to this bot.
-Extensive testing was done to make sure the Voice Channel communication works.
+Some testing was done to make sure the Voice Channel communication works.
 Nothing else has been tested.
 I am not a programmer, yet.

 # Change Log... thing